pipe-cd/pipecd/docs/content/en/docs/contribution-guidelines/architectual-overview.md

 authentication, showing deployment list/details, application list/details, delivery insights...

 Control Plane contains the following components:
-- `api`: A service to provide api for external service like web and hook requests.
+- `api`: a service to provide api for piped, web and hook requests.
-- `web`: A service for serving static files for web.
+- `web`: a service to serve static files for web.
-- `cache`: A redis cache service for caching internal data.
+- `cache`: a redis cache service for caching internal data.
-- `datastore`: Data storage for storing deployment, application data.
-This can be a fully-managed service such as `Firestore`, `DynamoDB`... or a self-managed such as `MongoDB`.
+- `datastore`: data storage for storing deployment, application data
+  - this can be a fully-managed service such as `Firestore`, `DynamoDB`...
+  - or a self-managed such as `MongoDB`
-- `filestore`: File storage for storing logs, application states.
-This can a fully-managed service such as `GCS`, `S3`... or a self-managed service such as `Minio`.
+- `filestore`: file storage for storing logs, application states
+  - this can a fully-managed service such as `GCS`, `S3`...
+  - or a self-managed service such as `Minio`